mandle420/DCS_Standalone_on_linux/README.md

 vcrun2019(optional causes issues) corefonts xact d3dcompiler_47

 you can open Winetricks in lutris by clicking on DCS Do not open, 1 LMB click only, then click on the Wine glass at the bottom of the screen

 ![Winetricks](images/Winetricks.png)

 You need to add a "dll override" aswell.
 As of 2.9.12, `wbemprox=n` needs to be overridden.
 In lutris, you can do so under "runner options".
+Lutris should do this for you.
+You can also set the wine version to wine-ge-8-26-x86_64

 ![wbemprox](images/wbemprox.png)